 V. To determine the time to development of castration resistance after initiation of antiandrogen therapy (ADT) with degarelix for the cohort as a whole during the entire course of therapy.

 VI.
 To determine the progression-free survival and overall survival of the patients treated with upfront docetaxel followed by ADT.

 I. To determine whether baseline tumoral genomic changes assessed via a serum assay of cell-free tumor deoxyribonucleic acid (DNA) correlate with responses to trial therapy.

 II.
 To evaluate PSA kinetics over time over the duration of study therapy.

-Patients receive docetaxel intravenously (IV) over 60 minutes on day 1 and degarelix subcutaneously (SC) on day 1 of course 5 and day 8 of course 6.
-Treatment for docetaxel repeats every 21 days for up to 6 courses in the absence of disease progression or unacceptable toxicity.
-Courses with degarelix repeat every 28 days for up to 10 months (40 weeks) in the absence of disease progression or unacceptable toxicity.
+Patients receive docetaxel intravenously (IV) over 60 minutes on day 1 and degarelix subcutaneously (SC) on day 1 of cycle 5 and day 8 of cycle 6.
+Treatment for docetaxel repeats every 21 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
+Cycles with degarelix repeat every 28 days for up to 10 months (40 weeks) in the absence of disease progression or unacceptable toxicity.